 However, you might be able to exclude up to $250,000 of gain from a personal residence ($500,000 if married and filing jointly).
 In order to qualify for this exclusion, you must have owned and lived on the property for at least two years out of the last five.
 This exclusion is for property located inside the US as well as foreign property.
 Any gain that cannot be excluded will be taxed at the more favorable capital gains tax rates.

 If the gain does not qualify or is not wholly excluded, it will be considered foreign source income and thus eligible for the reduction by the Foreign Tax Credit.
 However, it will not be regarded as foreign-earned income and, therefore, not excludable under the Foreign Earned Income Exclusion.

-To calculate the gain, each transaction must be converted to USD on the transaction date rather than the sale date.
+To calculate the gain, both the purchase and sale must be converted to USD on the transaction date.
 All income must be reported in US dollars on US expat taxes.
 Report your gain or loss on Schedule D of your income tax return.

 The other important transaction likely to result from the sale of a foreign residence is the gain or loss resulting from the foreign exchange rate conversion when the mortgage is paid off.
 The currency exchange gain or loss resulting from the payoff of the mortgage is considered personal.
 Thus, any resulting loss is not deductible.

 However, any resulting gain is taxable at ordinary income rates.
-If you have held the property for at least a year, you will qualify for the lower long-term capital gain tax rates.
+If you have held the property for more than a year, you will qualify for the lower long-term capital gain tax rates.
 Unfortunately, you cannot use the loss on the sale of the home to offset any currency exchange rate gain and vice versa.